 The MAK Grills FlameZone was the first direct-heat system on the pellet grill market, making MAK the first pellet grill that could actually live up to its name.
 While others have tried to replicate it, the FlameZone stands alone as the most effective true pellet grilling solution.
-The funnel FlameZone allows you to sear and grill to perfection and improves performance at low heats.
+The funnel FlameZone allows you to sear and grill to perfection and improves performance at low heat.
 It’s a feat of American engineering and outperforms the competition in many ways.

 The funnel FlameZone is constructed of nearly forty pounds of domestically sourced 14 gauge 304 marine-grade stainless steel.
 Its 13 individual parts are shaped over 50 times and subjected to between 6 and 10 different processes to transform them from sheet metal to finished product.